Wasabi-Product/Wasabi-Tools-repository/Readme.md

-# Storage Calculator for Wasabi Technologies, Inc.
+# Support Tools  for Wasabi Technologies, Inc.

 This repository consists of scripts written by Ravi Voleti for Wasabi Technologies, Inc. for storage calculations.